cosmos/cosmos-sdk/docs/architecture/adr-057-app-wiring-1.md

 * it will be easier to develop and test standalone SDK modules without needing to replicate all of simapp
 * it may be possible to dynamically load modules and upgrade chains without needing to do a coordinated stop and binary upgrade using this mechanism
+* easier plugin integration
+* easier way to manage app construction for tools like Ignite CLI
+* dependency injection framework provides more automated reasoning about dependencies in the project, with a graph visualization.
 ### Negative
 * it may be confusing when a dependency is missing although error messages, the GraphViz visualization, and global module registration may help with that